 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
-The Foundation is exposed to credit risk with respect to the accounts receivable and certain investments.
+The Foundation is exposed to credit risk with respect to the cash, accounts receivable and certain investments.
 The Foundation assesses, on a continuous basis, accounts receivable and provides for any amounts that are not collectible in the allowance for doubtful accounts.
 The risk associated with investments is managed through the Foundation's established Investment Policy.
 It is management's opinion that the Foundation is not exposed to significant credit risks.
-There has been no change to the risk exposures from 2019.
+There has been no significant change to this risk from 2021.